beverly-hills-money-gangster/Daikombat-server/README.md

 - `GAME_SERVER_PORT` TCP server port at which client connections are going to be accepted.
 For simplicity, voice chat port is `GAME_SERVER_PORT`+1.
 Default - `7777`.
 - `GAME_SERVER_GAMES_TO_CREATE` Games to create.
 Default - `10`.
-- `VOICE_CHAT_SAMPLING_RATE_HERTZ` Sampling rate for voice chat in Hertz.
+- `GAME_SERVER_VOICE_CHAT_SAMPLING_RATE_HERTZ` Sampling rate for voice chat in Hertz.
 Lower value means poor sound quality.
 Greater value means better sound quality but more traffic is generated.
   Default - `8000`.
+- `GAME_SERVER_VOICE_CHAT_PAYLOAD_BYTES` Max voice chat payload size in bytes.
+Lower value decreases chances of a packet being fragmented but increases the frequency at which voice chat data is sent to the server.
+Default - `1150`.
 - `GAME_SERVER_MAX_PLAYERS_PER_GAME` Maximum number of players to join a game.
 Default - `25`.
 Total number of players on the server is `GAME_SERVER_GAMES_TO_CREATE*GAME_SERVER_MAX_PLAYERS_PER_GAME`.
 - `GAME_SERVER_MOVES_UPDATE_FREQUENCY_MLS` Frequency(in milliseconds) at which server notifies